kachristensen/Current-Dnd-Campaigns/Session Notes/10 - Title - Date.md

 - Next night
 	- Cheshire Cat is back, same voice, "You're all incredibly boring this time."
 		- He said the ones who sent the hounds after us don't like our kind.
 Not Yaluska.
+		- I offered the Charlatan's Die in exchange for their name, he refused.
+Not interested in outside forces manipulating fate.